mostly-ai/mostlyai-mock/README.md

 Note: You will need to obtain your API key directly from the LLM service provider (e.g. for Open AI from [here](https://platform.openai.com/api-keys)).
 The LLM endpoint will be determined by the chosen `model` when making calls to `mock.sample`.

-3. Create your first basic synthetic table from scratch
+3. Create your first basic mock table from scratch

 ```python
 from mostlyai import mock